Will-Helliwell/bank_tech_test/README.md

 **Interpretation** - my natural instinct here would have been to create a program with an account class, where new users can create their own instance of a bank account with a security layer (at least account number and encrypted password).
 The account history and balance could then be persisted in a database, allowing the user to log back into their account.

-However, the requirements seem deliberately minimal.
+However, the user-stories seem deliberately minimal.
 Only the basic functionality for the account class is required at this stage.
 I have drawn up the below user stories to reflect this.

 **Class Structure** - initial plan
 - Class = Account